Description:

 - Patient or parent/guardian capable of providing informed consent

-Recipient Exclusion Criteria for Initial and Subsequent TAA-T Cell Infusion
+Recipient Exclusion Criteria for Initial and Subsequent TAA-T Cell Infusions:

-- Investigational therapies within the last 28 days
+- Investigational therapies within 28 days prior to screening for enrollment

 - Uncontrolled infections